More case studies with Trapeza profiles

 - the building is equipped with a heat pump to draw the calories present in the water tables

-Moreover, in terms of architecture, the orientation of the apartments offers a natural thermal regulation during summer and winter.
-The North-West side is oriented towards the traffic lane and the rear façade viewing the garden, is fully open on the outside, which allows a maximum solar contribution.
+In terms of architecture, the orientation of the apartments offers natural thermal regulation during summer and winter.
+The north-west side is oriented towards the traffic lane and the rear facade with views to the garden is fully open on the outside, which allows for maximum solar contribution.
 The percentage of opening on the front differs according to the orientations and the presence of a system of occultations allows the regulation of the solar contributions according to the seasons.

-Overall, Passivhaus buildings are a sustainable, comfortable and affordable housing solution.
+Overall, Passivhaus buildings are a sustainable, comfortable, and affordable housing solution.
 They offer optimum thermal performances which are much higher than the current standards and anticipate future regulations.
-There are currently more than 25,000 Passivhaus buildings in the world and their number keeps increasing each year.
+There are currently more than 25 000 Passivhaus buildings in the world and their numbers continue to increase each year.